Parking and Traffic

-Application for permits may be obtained at the Campus Safety desk at College Park Hall, either in person or by calling (518) 388-6381 between the hours of 7:30 a.m. and 2:30 p.m. and requesting the form through the mail or by fax.
+Permits may be obtained Monday through Friday between the hours of 7:30 a.m. and 9:30 p.m. at the Campus Safety desk at College Park Hall, either in person or by calling (518) 388-6381 and requesting the form through the mail or by fax.
 Permits are the property of Union College and may not be sold, transferred, given away or otherwise disposed of.
 The person who is registering a vehicle must appear in person at College Park Hall to register.
 Permits may be paid for by cash, check or money order.
 College Park neighborhood residents must also obtain a hang tag to park in the College Park parking lots.
 There is no charge for the College Park hang tag unless you fail to return the tag at the end of the academic year or upon change of residence outside the College Park area.

 Parking on Campus